astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 \newcommand\aq[1]{\ensuremath{\texttt{aq}(#1)}}
 \newcommand\aqopen[1]{\ensuremath{\texttt{aqopen}(#1)}}

 ADVISOR.
 Sounds good.
 First, let's agree on some terminology, because a lot of words are getting overloaded a lot.
 Let us call *objects* $o$ any sorts of terms of the object language that we will be manipulating.
 And, for a lack of a better word, let us call *classes* $c$ the "types" that characterize those objects through a typing relation of the form $\Psi \odash o : c$.
 It is unfortunate that these names suggest object-orientation, but this is not the intent.

 STUDENT.
 I see what you are saying.
 Let's keep the objects simple -- to start, let's just do the terms of the simply typed lambda calculus (STLC).
 In that cases our classes will just be the types of STLC.
 The objects are run-time entities: essentially, our programs will be able to "compute" objects.
 So we need a way to return (or "lift") an object $o$ as a meta-level value $\lift{o}$.

 ADVISOR.
 Good idea.
-We are getting into many levels of meta -- there's the meta-language we're using, Makam; there's the object language we are encoding, which is now becoming a meta-language in itself, let's call that Heterogeneous Meta ML Light (HMML?); and there's the "object-object" language that HMML is manipulating.
+We are getting into many levels of meta -- there's the metalanguage we're using, Makam; there's the object language we are encoding, which is now becoming a metalanguage in itself, let's call that Heterogeneous Meta ML Light (HMML?); and there's the "object-object" language that HMML is manipulating.
 One option would be to have the object-object language be the full HMML metalanguage itself, which would lead us to a homogeneous, multi-stage language like MetaML \citep{metaml-main-reference}.
-But, I agree, we should keep the object-object language simple: the STLC will suffice.
+But, I agree, we should keep the object-object language
+simple: the STLC will suffice.

 STUDENT.
 Great.
 How about we try to do the standard example of a staged `power` function?
 Here's a rough sketch, where I'm using `~I` for antiquotation: